 Mira, 45, is a senior finance executive who grew up in a family marked by emotional neglect and coercive control.
 Her childhood was a series of unpredictable threats masked by a veneer of normalcy.
 Though Mira built an impressive career and a stable household, she grieves the safe, loving family she never had.

-Her grief is layered with betrayal trauma (Freyd, 1996)[^30] — the pain of having depended on caregivers who failed her, compounded by the institutional betrayal of social systems that minimized her childhood experiences.
+Her grief is layered with betrayal trauma (Freyd, 1996)[^30].
+The pain of having depended on caregivers who failed her, compounded by the institutional betrayal of social systems that minimized her childhood experiences.
 Mira’s nervous system is often in fight/flight mode, hypervigilant to perceived threats to her safety or autonomy.
 She struggles with identity fragmentation, feeling both competent at work and deeply insecure in intimate relationships.

 Clinical Vignette: Mira describes feeling triggered when her partner raises his voice, instantly recalling her father’s anger.
 Her body tenses, and she experiences a surge of adrenaline, ready to defend or flee.
 This hypervigilance is a nervous system survival response rooted in early betrayal trauma.